cyberblast/MaumauServer/readme.md

 Goal: Develop a fully playable [Maumau](https://en.wikipedia.org/wiki/Mau-Mau_(card_game)) card game

 Way: I'd like to develop a mostly native node server.
-That means - I Don't like to use existing modules/packages/extensions as far as possible and reasonable (if that word is applicable at all).
+That means - I don't like to use existing modules/packages/extensions as far as possible and reasonable (if that word is applicable at all).
 I'd also like to use esnext JS as far as possible.

 Detailed Status: